popoint/Cursor-Maze/README.md

 - Launch the Cursor Maze shortcut or at `C:\Cursor Maze\Cursor Maze.ppsx` after you installed Cursor Maze
 - Done!
 You are ready to play!
 #### Portable Version:
-- Move the `Cursor Maze Portable.zip` archive to a folder
+- Move the `Cursor-Maze-Portable.zip` archive to a folder
 - Extract the contents
 - Launch the `Cursor Maze.ppsx` file after you extracted the archive
 - Done!
 You are ready to play!